Thomas-ROSZAK-dry/Thomas-ROSZAK-dry/README.md

-### Hi there 👋
+### Hello

-- 🔭 I’m currently working on Wordpress and VueJS on my professional reorientation
+- 🔭 Currently undergoing a career change, I'm honing my web development skills
-- 🌱 I’m still learning VueJS and NuxtJS
+- 🌱  As a dedicated learner, I'm continuously exploring VueJS.
-- 👯 I’m looking to collaborate on projects to improve my coding
+- 👯 To accelerate my growth, I'm seeking collaborative projects
 - 🤔 I’m looking for help with backend end dev.
-- 💬 Ask me about my goals, hobbies
+- 💬 Let's chat about my goals, hobbies, or how to reach me
-- 📫 How to reach me: thomasroszak81@gmail.com
+- 📫 Contact: thomasroszak81@gmail.com
-- I working to present myself  this year for the profesionnal Title of Dev web et web mobile Level III
+- Aiming for 2024: improve and catch a title of web dev